 The A11 Bionic is a six-core processor with two high-power and four low-power cores that churn through all tasks with ease.
-In benchmarks, it scored 10,000 in the multi-core Geekbench 4 test, which isn’t far off double the scores achieved by flagship Android phones; it achieved 4121 in the single-core tests.
+In benchmarks, it scored 10,000 in the multi-core Geekbench 4 test, which isn’t far off double the scores achieved by flagship Android phones in 2017; it achieved 4121 in the single-core tests.

 It isn’t only the volume that impresses; audio quality is decent too.
 Bass is nicely tuned and there’s plenty of detail.
 I’d probably still stick with Bluetooth headphones for proper music listening, but for watching YouTube this setup is great.

 There have been some reports of a strange hissing that comes from the earpiece, but I haven’t encountered any such issues.
 In my opinion, call quality is excellent, with the noise-cancelling mics doing an excellent job of blocking out noise.

 Three’s Wi-Fi call features works excellently – this is still one of the few phones to support it – and the device offers strong reception for both data and Wi-Fi.

 iPhone X Software – You’ll now get iOS 13 with Dark Mode